dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 Language Syntax - Future work
 -----------------------------
-I hope to enhance the language to variables to be optionally decorated with types.
-As the reason for doing so is performance primarily - not all types benefit from this capability.
+Since the reason for introducing optional static typing is to enhance performance primarily - not all types benefit from this capability.
 In fact it is quite hard to extend this to generic recursive structures such as tables without encurring significant overhead.
 For instance - even to represent a recursive type in the parser will require dynamic memory allocation and add great overhead to the parser.

-So as of now the only types that seem worth specializing are:
+From a performance point of view the only types that seem worth specializing are:

 * integer (64-bit int)
 * number (double)
 * array of integers
 * array of numbers

 Everything else will just be dynamic type as in Lua.
-However in future we may recognise following types to make the language more user friendly:
+However in future I may enhance Ravi to recognise following types to make the language more user friendly:

 * string
 * table